Brunomm/entity-base/README.md

 ## 🧠 Final Notes

-`RecordBase` helps you design predictable, testable, and highly maintainable data models in the frontend world.
+`EntityBase` helps you design predictable, testable, and highly maintainable data models in the frontend world.
 Whether you're handling nested form state or syncing data with an API — it gives you a clean, immutable foundation to build upon.

 Happy coding! 🔨🤖